The Darwin Technical Manual for Botanic Gardens

 BGCI has been working on the establishment of a new botanic garden manual since late 2013.
 Building on the Darwin Technical Manual, From Idea to Realisation – BGCI’s Manual on Planning, Developing and Managing Botanic Gardens (2016) is now available online.

 A clear and concise technical handbook for the management of botanic gardens bringing together current knowledge and practice of managing a botanic garden.
 Packed with detailed information on everything you need to know about creating and running a botanic garden, this is a unique resource.

 The manual was developed in 1998 as part of a project funded by the Darwin Initiative.

-Order your copy now for only £14.00 plus post and packaging (Note: only French and Spanish language editions are now available)
+(Note: only French and Spanish language editions are now available to order)

 The Darwin Technical Manual for Botanic Gardens - Etelka Leadlay and Jane Greene (eds), 1998 Botanic Gardens Conservation International (BGCI), London, U.K. ISBN 09520275 6 9 (Out of print)

 Good Practice Example: Sharing Experience

 This is taken from the The Darwin Initiative website where it showcases the Manual as a model of a successful project.